 Hannah Soukup BFA 2013

 During sophomore year, students begin a series of technical classes that proceed from basic to advanced pattern drafting, draping and construction, and make use of computers as tools for designing and rendering apparel.
-Sophomores design and produce textiles-collaborative print projects and respond to the Re-Innovatives challenge to construct a wearable piece out of recycled materials other than fabric.
-Juniors focus on designing and making men’s or women’s tailored jackets, cut/sew knitwear projects and/or costumes designed for members of a local performing arts group.
+Sophomores are fully immersed in creative practice, conversation and questioning as they accrue the necessary technical skills to develop their own responses.

-In the final year, seniors design and create a coat collection and intern at a design house in New York.
-Primary emphasis is placed on a senior thesis collection – a unified body of work that expresses a personal design sensibility and showcases professional-grade conceptual and technical skills.
+In the final year, primary emphasis is placed on a senior thesis collection – a unified body of work that expresses a personal design sensibility and showcases professional-grade conceptual and technical skills.

 For more information or to begin the application process, visit the Apply page.